Met Office: Weather forecasting and warnings

-Weather Prediction Models
+Weather prediction models

-The Unified Model, or UM, is the principle modelling suite used by the Met Office.
+The Unified Model, or UM, is the principal modelling suite used by the Met Office.
 Released in 1990, it is named as such for its ability to be run over a range of scales in space and time.
 The UM forms the basis of all operational Numerical Weather Prediction at the Met Office, for both deterministic and ensemble forecasts.

-Deterministic forecasts include the UKV model which runs at 1.5km resolution over the UK and 4km in surrounding areas out to a maximum of 120 hours.
-In addition is global deterministic forecast at 10km resolution out to 6 days, which then provides the boundary conditions for the UKV model.
+Deterministic forecasts include the UKV model which runs at 1.5 km resolution over the UK and 4 km in surrounding areas out to a maximum of 120 hours.
+In addition is global deterministic forecast at 1.0 km resolution out to six days, which then provides the boundary conditions for the UKV model.

 Ensemble forecasts are also run for both the UK and globally.
-The UK ensemble (MOGREPS-UK) has 18 members and operates at a 2.2km resolution out to 5 days, while the global ensemble (MOGREPS-G) runs at 20km out to 7 days.
+The UK ensemble (MOGREPS-UK) has 18 members and operates at a 2.2 km resolution out to five days, while the global ensemble (MOGREPS-G) runs at 20 km out to seven days.
 The global model also has 18 members, which then provide interpolated physics perturbations and necessary boundary conditions for the corresponding members of the UK ensemble.